TheThirdRail/obs_scene_tree_view/README.md

 A powerful OBS Studio plugin that adds a hierarchical scene tree view dock, enabling efficient scene and folder management with drag-and-drop support.

 ![Screenshot](images/obs_scene_tree_view_example.png)
+> Note: This is a third‑party plugin and is not affiliated with or endorsed by the OBS Project.

 ## Features